osrf/ros2multirobotbook/src/hardware.md

 <img src="images/lifts_block_diagram.png">

 The lift node will act as a driver to work with the lift controller.
-There already exists an example of a lift node, you can find the repository [here](https://github.com/sharp-rmf/kone_lift_controller).
-The node will publish its state and receive lift requests over ROS2, using the messages and topics listed below.
+An example of a lift node can be found in this [repository](https://github.com/sharp-rmf/kone_lift_controller).
+The node will publish its state and receive lift requests over ROS 2, using the messages and topics listed below.

 | Message Types | ROS2 Topic | Description |
 |---------------|------------|-------------|